magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 ## Issue: Compromise Injection failure

-The merchant receives an error regarding a "Compromise Injection" failure.
+You receive an error regarding a "Compromise Injection" failure.

 ### Solution